 Section 2.
-Figure 9.6715(3) is amended as shown in Exhibit A to this Ordinance.
+Figure 9.6715(3) is amended as shown in Exhibit B to this Ordinance.

 Section 3.
-The findings set forth in Exhibit B attached to this Ordinance are adopted as findings in support of this Ordinance.
+The findings set forth in Exhibit C attached to this Ordinance are adopted as findings in support of this Ordinance.

 Section 4.
-The City Recorder, at the request of, or with the concurrence of the City Attorney, is authorized to administratively correct any reference errors contained herein or in other provisions of the Eugene Code, 1971, to the provisions added, amended or repealed herein.
+The City Recorder, at the request of, or with the concurrence of the City Attorney, is authorized to administratively correct any reference errors contained herein or in other provisions of the Eugene Code, 1971, to the provisions added, amended, or repealed herein.

 Section 5.
-If any section, subsection, sentence, clause, phrase or portion of this Ordinance is for any reason held invalid or unconstitutional by a court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision and such holding shall not affect the validity of the remaining portions hereof.
-Further, if this Ordinance is remanded back to the City Council for further action by the Oregon Land Use Board of Appeals, those sections, subsections, sentences, clauses, phrases or portions that do not require action on remand shall be deemed separate, distinct, and independent provisions and such remand shall not affect their validity or effect.
+If any section, subsection, sentence, clause, phrase, or portion of this Ordinance is for any reason held invalid or unconstitutional by a court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision and such holding shall not affect the validity of the remaining portions hereof.
+Further, if this Ordinance is remanded back to the subsections, sentences, clauses, phrases, or portions that do not require action on remand shall be deemed separate, distinct, and independent provisions and such remand shall not affect their validity or effect.